 Chapter 2 (Linz)

-Lecture 1 – Introduction to Finite Automata
+Lecture 1 – Finite Automata

-Lecture 2 – Building Finite Automata
+Lecture 2 – Building DFAs

 Quiz 1